 The analysis for this area consisted of a general review of applicable characteristics, such as: grade, age, condition, stories, living area, views, waterfront, lot size, land problems and neighborhoods.
+A separate analysis was done for Single Family/Duplex/Triplex improvements and for Townhouse Plats; resulting in two models for the area.

-The analysis results showed that two neighborhood-based variables needed to be included in the valuation formula in order to improve the uniformity of assessments throughout the area.
-Townhouses in Neighborhood 40 and Neighborhood 80 were generally at higher assessment levels than the rest of the population.
+The analysis of Single Family/ Duplex/Triplex sales result showed that several characteristic-based and neighborhood-based variables needed to be included in the valuation formula in order to improve the uniformity of assessments throughout the area.
+For instance, improvements located in Neighborhood 20,, improvements located in Neighborhood 30 and building grade 7 or less, improvements located in Neighborhood 40, improvements located in neighborhood 50, improvements located in Neighborhood 70, building grade less than 8 improvements located in Neighborhood 80, were generally at lower assessment levels than the rest of the non-townhouse population.
 This annual update valuation model corrects for these strata differences.